Keep doing your bit now and we can get out of lockdown in better position

 Now, more than ever, we must continue the collective resolve we have all shown thus far to help get the rate of Covid infections under control.

-The graphs presented at the Prime Minister's press conference highlighted the North East as the only region where infections rates had slowed.
+The graphs presented at the Prime Minister's press conference highlighted the North East as the only region where infection rates had slowed.

 This is thanks to the support we have received from the overwhelming majority of people adhering to the rules since we introduced restrictions ahead of the tiered system.